Riverwood announces new emergency department manager

-Riverwood Healthcare Center is pleased to introduce Andrew Van Santen as the new manager of its hospital emergency department.
+Riverwood Healthcare Center has introduced Andrew Van Santen as the new manager of its hospital emergency department.

 Van Santen began his nursing career 20 years ago in Crosby, first working at a long-term care center and then transitioning to hospital nursing and caring for medical/surgical patients.
 He worked as a registered nurse in the emergency department at Cuyuna Regional Medical Center for 14 years before coming to Riverwood, where he has worked as emergency department supervisor since spring 2020.